Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 # Using Floating-Point in the AI Engine

-***Version: Vitis 2023.1***
+***Version: Vitis 2023.2***

 ## Introduction

 The purpose of this set of examples is to understand floating-point vector computations within the AI Engine.

-**IMPORTANT**: Before beginning the tutorial, make sure that you have installed the Vitis 2023.1 software.
-The AMD Vitis&trade; release includes all the embedded base platforms, including the VCK190 base platform that is used in this tutorial.
-In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from this link [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2022-2.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2022-2.html).
+**IMPORTANT**: Before beginning the tutorial, make sure that you have installed the Vitis 2023.2 software.
+The AMD Vitis&trade; release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
+In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from this link [https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-1.html](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-2.html).
-The common image package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal&trade; board for embedded design development using Vitis.
+The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.
 Before starting this tutorial, run the following steps:

-1. Go to the directory where you have unzipped the Versal Common Image. package
+1. Go to the directory where you have unzipped the Versal Common Image package.
-2. In a Bash shell, run the `/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
+2. In a Bash shell, run the `/Common Images Dir/xilinx-versal-common-v2023.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
-If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh`.
+If the script is not present, run the `/Common Images Dir/xilinx-versal-common-v2023.2/sdk.sh`.
-3. Set up your `ROOTFS` and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.1` directory.
+3. Set up your `ROOTFS`, and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.2` directory.
-4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.1/base_platforms/xilinx_vck190_base_dfx_202210_1/xilinx_vck190_base_dfx_202220_1.xpfm`
+4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.2/base_platforms/`.
-This tutorial targets VCK190 production board for 2023.1 version.
+This tutorial targets the VCK190 production board for 2023.2 version.